Tallgrass Technologies: History

 A partner in the local, Lenexa, Kansas Computerland store, Jim Fricke, gave Allen access to their IBM PC demonstrator when it arrived on a Friday, a few weeks before IBM's PCs became available for sale.
 Allen needed to develop an interface-card and a device-driver to give the PC a connection to and access to the Tallgrass subsystem.

 Allen discovered Tallgrass had already developed the IBM PC DOS device driver.
 As part of the previous development of its subsystem for the Alpha Microsystems computer, Tallgrass had developed a device driver for Seattle Computer Products' 86-DOS operating system.
 86-DOS was renamed PC DOS when Microsoft bought the rights and licensed it to IBM.
 With information gleaned from Computerland's IBM PC demonstrator, Allen designed and built a prototype interface card over the weekend and successfully tested the card and the PC DOS driver in the store on the following Monday.

-Tallgrass was able to supply its hard disk subsystems for the PC, in production quantities, at the same moment that IBM started revenue shipments of PCs in October.
+Tallgrass was able to supply its hard disk subsystems for the PC, in production quantities in November 1981, almost immediately after IBM started revenue shipments of PCs, in October.
 This was because Tallgrass' product was already in production and needed only the simple interface card and PC DOS driver software to attach it to the IBM PC.
 The same Computerland store's other partner, Bruce Burdick, was a member of the Computerland chain's New Products Committee and helped get the Tallgrass product embraced by Computerland nationwide.

 With IBM's entry into the market, Allen invited a friend, Steven B. Volk to join Tallgrass as Executive V.P. of Sales and Marketing.
 Volk was Tallgrass' fourth employee, hired at the end of 1981 after he finished dental school.
 Volk assembled a sales organization and started an advertising campaign, initially incorporating pictures of macaws that he and his wife raised in their home.

 With the support of Computerland and helped by high gross margins of up to 35%, Tallgrass grew very rapidly.
 Early in 1982, Allen added a tape backup product to the product line, another first for PCs.
 This first tape-backup product used out-sourced Archive Corporation tape drive mechanisms and 3M cartridges.
 Later, Tallgrass opened a facility in Boulder, Co., to develop and manufacture smaller tape-backup drives.
 Allen's patented, all-digital phase-locked loop circuit was used once again, this time in controlling the speed of the tape-drive's motor.